zeshhaan/zeshhaan/README.md

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
+- 🤟 I enjoy coding in VueJS and am looking for an opportunity where I can get to work on it.
 - 📫 How to reach me: ...
 - 📜 Checkout my [portfolio](https://read.cv/zeeshan) to learn more
 - ⚡ Fun fact: I am yearning to learn F# code.